Treasurer's Office COVID-19 FAQ

 When will the Treasurer’s Office re-open to the public?

 The Treasurer’s Office is currently closed to the public due to the Governor's state of emergency safe start orders.
 Customers are not being served in-person as you may be accustomed to.
 Treasurer’s Office staff is available by phone and email Monday to Friday from 8:30am to 4:00pm to help.

-While there is not currently a set date for re-opening, we anticipate an opening date once Spokane County reaches phase III of the Governor’s re-opening plan which allows for larger public gatherings and in-person government services to resume.
+While there is not currently a set date for re-opening, we anticipate an opening date once further guidance on resuming in-person government services is released.

 What payment options are available?

 - Pay online: Taxes can be paid online by eCheck, debit or credit card.
 A fee set by the vendor is charged for online payments.

 - Mail: Return original tax stubs and check or money order payable to: Spokane County Treasurer PO Box 199 Spokane, WA 99210.
 Mailed payments must be postmarked by the tax due date.

 - Phone: Taxes can be paid by eCheck, debit or credit card using our interactive voice response (IVR) system.
 A fee, set by the vendor is charged for payments processed by phone.
 Call the Treasurer’s Office line at (509) 477-4713.

 - Drop Box: Three drop boxes are available for property tax payments by check or money order.
 Drop boxes are located curbside on W. Broadway Ave in front of the Courthouse, at the Courthouse entrance and in the Courthouse Annex.
 Click here for a map of drop box locations.

 How can I get a receipt?